brownedon/feather_cgms/README.md

 This will also work on the Amazfit Cor.

-Added feather_cgms_3.ino to work with Adafruit firmware 1.0.
+Added feather_cgms_3.ino to work with Adafruit firmware 1.0, also has watchdog timer to deal with device hanging up over time.
 Feather_cgms.ino compiles with 0.8.6.